diethardsteiner/diethardsteiner.github.io/_posts/2014-12-29-Mondrian-Member-Properties.md

 2. Is the **DIMENSION PROPERTIES** syntax supported?
 3. Properties defined with data type of Numeric are not displayed as numeric (so in example 2.23 is displayed as 2).
 I assume I could just use data type Sting instead as a workaround, but if the data type had to be Numeric, how would I resolve this problem?

-**UPDATE 2015-05-01**: After some further discussion with **Roland Bouman** - while testing his **Pentaho Analysis Shell** (PASH) BA Server plugin - he pointed out that Mondrian actually fully supports the `WITH PROPERTIES` syntax, it is just that currently clients do know what to do with the results.
+**UPDATE 2015-05-01**: After some further discussion with **Roland Bouman** - while testing his **Pentaho Analysis Shell** (PASH) BA Server plugin - he pointed out that Mondrian actually fully supports the `WITH PROPERTIES` syntax, it is just that currently clients do not know what to do with the results.
 You can check this yourself:

 in Chrome, simply open the developer tools and click on the **Network** tab.
 Then run in example this query in **PASH**: